OpenDFDL/training-dfdl-using-fakeTDL/README.md

-# DFDL Training for Owl CDS Users
+# DFDL Training using the FakeTDL Data Format

 This repository contains a number of labs that provide a gradual introduction to DFDL schema authoring and debugging.